ska-sa/katgpucbf/doc/xbgpu.theory.rst

   XBGPU Concept

-The X-Engine processing pipeline can be broken into four different stages:
+The X-Engine processing pipeline can be broken into three different stages:

   1. Receive data from the network and assemble it into a chunk.
 This chunk is then transferred to the GPU.
 This receiver has been implemented using SPEAD2 in C++ and bound into Python.
 See the "SPEAD2 Network Side Software" section below for more information.
-  2. Reorder the chunk so that it is in a format that is ready for correlation.
-     This reorder is implemented in the
-     :mod:`~katgpucbf.xbgpu.precorrelation_reorder` module.
-  3. The data is then correlated using the ASTRON Tensor Core Kernel.
+  2. The data is then correlated using the ASTRON Tensor Core Kernel.
 This is done by the :class:`katgpucbf.xbgpu.tensorcore_xengine_core` class.
 This correlated data is then transferred back to system RAM.
-  4. Send the correlated data (known as baseline correlation products) back into the network.
+  3. Send the correlated data (known as baseline correlation products) back into the network.
 This is implemented by :mod:`.xsend`.

 The image below shows where the data is located at the various stages mentioned above: